Shopify’s 2025 Editions vs. LinearCommerce: Are the Gaps Closed?

 One agency observed that Horizon “supports the newest features” with “native support for nested blocks, conditional settings, and layout copy-paste”, reducing the need for developers in daily content updates.

 On top of that, AI-generated blocks can instantly create new section designs from a text prompt, which removes bottlenecks in content and frontend execution for marketing teams.
+Non-technical staff can now do in minutes what used to require a theme developer – a big win for agility.

 But with great power comes caution.
 Developers warn that giving merchants so much no-code flexibility “often comes at the expense of UX and brand consistency.”